levelsbeyond/scripting-test/README.md

 #Levels Beyond Scripting Test

-Write script that processes all of the files in a directory.
-Inside this directory, some files start with a number then an underscore:
+Write a script that processes all of the files in a directory.
+Inside this directory, some files start with a number followed by an underscore:

 ```
 10_someStuff.txt